krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ### Broadcast Join

 If you are joining a big table with a small table.
 During this join operation, more shuffling will happen.
 We can avoid shuffling by using a broadcast join.
-It will copy a small table to every node where the executor is running.
+It will __copy a small table to every node where the executor is running__.

 ```
 from pyspark.sql.functions import broadcastemp_df = spark.sql("select id, name, dept_id from employee")